 Cyber Threats to Marriage

-To read more and view some “rules” that can help couples “avoid the trauma that comes from discovering hidden relationships and porn use on the computer” please click onto the web site link to read:
+To view additional guidelines to help “avoid the trauma that comes from discovering hidden relationships and porn use on the computer” we encourage you to read the following:

 “What Every Facebooking Couple Should DO to Protect Their Marriage: